Particle dynamics and geometric optics in Chern-Simons black holes: The centre of mass energy

-The profiles of the centre of mass energy have been plotted in Figure 1.
-From the graphs it is clear that the centre of mass energy increases with increase in the coupling constant $\gamma$ and rotation parameter $a.$ Variation between different curves is obvious for small values of radius but as the radius $r$ increases, all curves merge together.
+The profiles of $E_{CM}$ have been plotted in Figure 1.
+From the graphs it is clear that the $E_{CM}$ increases with increase in the coupling constant $\gamma$ and rotation parameter $a.$ Variation between different curves is obvious for small values of radius but as $r$ increases, all curves merge together.